JDVila/MockLesson/Variables.md

 <br>
 &bull; A <b>double</b> type variable uses 8 bytes (64 bits) of storage, and it's significand/mantissa (numbers AFTER the decimal) is precise to around the 15th decimal place.<br>
 <br>
 🔑 Generally, programmers use the <b>double</b> type for storing decimal numbers when using primitive types.
-This is because even though float type variables take up less space, double variables are more precise - and cost of losing precision might be higher than the space a smalller double variable might take up.
+This is because even though float type variables take up less space, double variables are more precise - and the cost of losing precision might be higher than the space a smalller double variable might take up.
 <br>